 Swedish Potato Sausage

 Making your own Swedish potato sausage at home is a rewarding DIY hack that’ll leave your fridge or freezer well-stocked for months to come.
 This recipe creates a hearty, flavor-packed sausage that tastes just as delicious cooked and eaten that day as it does a few months down the road.
-While this is a bit more time-consuming (it makes a large amount, and you will have to process these from start to finish), the extra effort is worth it.
-We recommend freezing the majority but leaving a few out to add to a sausage soup or to use in a sausage-based meal made for sausages.
+While this process is a bit time-consuming (the recipe makes a large amount of sausages, and you will have to process them from start to finish), the effort is worth it.
+We recommend freezing the majority, but leaving a few out to add to a sausage soup or to use in a sausage-based meal.

 Ingredients for Swedish Potato Sausage